 However, I totally love Adobo seasoning and always find 100 million ways to use it.
 Even just to season chicken!

-But then again, my husband is Puerto Rican, which makes it a must have seasoning in our house!
+But then again, my husband is 100% Puerto Rican (you can tell by how strong his love for Coquito is), which makes it a must have seasoning in our house!

 Tips for making homemade enchiladas: